- 10 Months ago

 Myth: Spinach is a power food and can help you build muscles like Popeye.

 Fact: In order to build more muscles, one should have a healthy diet that is high in proteins and also do exercise regularly.
 Spinach is a very healthy food but is not a good source of protein and does not directly helps in muscle building.

 Myth: Eating spinach in pregnancy and lactation will lead to cold.

-Tender, fresh spinach is delicious in salads, pasta, soups and dips and is an easy, healthy addition to many meals.
-Plus it is versatile-spinach is equally tasty raw or cooked.
+Tender, fresh spinach tastes delicious in salads, pasta, soups and dips and is an easy, healthy addition to many meals.
+Also, this versatile vegetable is equally tasty, whether raw or cooked.